ayeujjawalsingh/Databricks/Delta-Lake/Delta Table Types(Managed and External Table) (Creation, Partitioning, Schema Evolution, Optimization)/Readme.md

-# 🧠 Delta Table Types (Creation, Partitioning, Schema Evolution, Optimization)
+# 🧠 Delta Table Types and Creation, Partitioning, Schema Evolution, Optimization

 Delta Lake is an open-source storage layer that brings ACID transactions, scalable metadata, and unifies batch + streaming workloads to Apache Spark and Databricks.